jmotah/Three-Trios/src/README.txt

     - Added findWinningPlayerScore method to the ThreeTriosModel interface
         - Returns the winning player's score.
     - Added a private method to support the findWinningPlayerScore method
+    - Changes some source organization around.
+It is reflected above.